NREL/rex/examples/NREL_Data/README.rst

-    - *scale_factor*: In cases where floats have been converted to integers for storage efficiency the *scale_factor* is the value to multiply the raw data by to restore the original value.
+    - *scale_factor*: In cases where floats have been converted to integers for storage efficiency the *scale_factor* is the value to divide the raw data by to restore the original value.
 E.g.
-      ``h5_val * scale_factor = actual_val``
+      ``h5_val / scale_factor = actual_val``
-    - *fill_value*: The value that is used to represent NULL. *\* NOTE that empty values in an HDF5 file will result in NaN errors during read out, hence it is crucial to include a fill value in datasets where NULLs are possible*
+    - *fill_value*: The value that is used to represent NULL. *\* NOTE that empty values in an HDF5 file are technically allowable but will result in errors during data post-processing by NREL tools, hence it is important to include a fill value in datasets where NULLs are possible*
     - *units*: The string representation of the units that apply to the raw data.
 Only necessary when you want values in Kelvin to be converted to Celcius for output.
 Otherwise included in output file